 - 1. If no result has been agreed by the date set for close of play, or in the event of accepted withdrawal the TD will start the adjudication procedure.
 [Reference: Playing Rules Server & Post] - 2.
 Once a game has been called for adjudication by the TD, players (except those with an accepted withdrawal) are required to file a claim (for a win or draw) and any supportive analysis within 14 days.
 (An extension of another 14 days can be obtained by requesting such from the TD during those initial 14 days.)
 Failure to file a claim (or obtain an extension) during those initial 14 days (or during the extension period) will result in an automatic draw claim without supportive analysis and no right to appeal the adjudication decision.
+[Reference: Congress 2017 decision] Failure to file supportive analysis (by a non-withdrawn player) (a) will cause a win claim to become only a draw claim, and (b) will forfeit the right to appeal no matter if the original claim was for a win or draw.

-[Reference: Congress 2017 decision] - 3.
-When submitting analysis in PGN format, players should not anonymize the PGN header themselves.
+- 3. When submitting analysis in PGN format, players should not anonymize the PGN header themselves.
 The server will automatically anonymize the PGN header. - 4.
 Detailed rules, guidelines, and procedures for adjudication are found in §3.20 and all of §6.